itsamziii/cleanedin/README.md

 # CleanedIn

 A Chrome extension that prioritizes and organizes LinkedIn messages based on content analysis.
+(Might have build issues now)

 ![CleanedIn Extension](assets/cleanedin.jpg)